janschill/cern-solid-code-investigation/presentations/201203-solid_world/presentation.md

 <!-- Speaking notes:

-I am Jan, student at the IT University of Copenhagen.

 Half a year ago I was looking for a thesis project When I learned about Solid at RightsCON, I liked the idea